 2017 Artist-in-Residence, Guldagergaard International Ceramic Research Center, Skælskør, Denmark, June-July.

 2016 Project Completion Grant, Tyler School of Art.

 More about me

-For the past thirty years I’ve had a broad set of professional experiences: Co-founded Current Designs, a small high-tech company which makes instrumentation for medical and scientific researchers; edited several journals including the American Economic Review and was a fact checker at the Philadelphia Museum of Art’s publication department; cooked at the Commissary Restaurant in Philadelphia and Grendel’s Lair in Cambridge (MA).
+For the past thirty years I’ve had a broad set of professional experiences: Co-founded Current Designs, a small high-tech company which makes makes computer response devices for neuroscientists; edited several journals including the American Economic Review and was a fact checker at the Philadelphia Museum of Art’s publication department; cooked at the Commissary Restaurant in Philadelphia and Grendel’s Lair in Cambridge (MA).